CLASSIFICATION NO. 430

 Incumbents are exposed to fumes, solvents, chemicals and noise.
 Positions require frequent standing, walking, bending, grasping and the ability to lift objects.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Some positions require possession of valid Class B Commercial Driver's License (CDL) with airbrake and passenger endorsements within 1 year of hire.
+Some positions require possession of a valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles and passenger endorsements within 1 year of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).